webnizam/android-payload-generator/README.md

 # Android Payload Generator

 This tool helps to generate android payload with the help of QT5.
+It has a cool and simple graphical user interface which will make generating payload and listening for reverse shell easier.

 # Installation